-The absence of a clear strategy for cultural heritage will hopefully be addressed by the workings of the national Forum established under the Cultural Heritage Act.
-The Ministry responsible for Cultural Heritage as well as the Committee of Guarantee are key players in the development and management of a National Heritage Strategy.
+The development of a national strategy for cultural heritage was addressed in the National Forum of 2004.
+During the past year the national strategy started being drafted.
+The Ministry responsible for Cultural Heritage as well as the Committee of Guarantee are both committed in the development and management of a National Heritage Strategy that will create a clear policy by which heritage issues can be addressed.